Sinicization of the Manchus: The operation of the flag

-During and after the Qing dynasty, the Manchu people and the Han people lived together, and Manchu people learned the Han people's life and production methods.
+During and after the Qing dynasty, the Manchu and Han people lived together, and Manchu people learned the Han people's life and production methods.
 The Manchu people gradually absorbed the Han culture.
-With the deep communication between the Manchu and Han nationalities, and mutual marriage, the change of Manchu identity became more and more pronounced.
-The primary manifestation of this change is shown in the way of production, especially in the management of land.
+With deep communication between the Manchu and Han ethnicities and intermarriage, the changes in Manchu identity became more and more pronounced.
+The primary manifestation of this change was in the way of production, especially in the management of land.

 Due to the long-term wars between the Ming and Qing dynasties, large numbers of Han farmers were forced to leave their hometown and move to other places.
-On the above conditions, the rulers of the Qing dynasty used their political privileges to plunder huge amounts of land from the hands of the Han people and forcibly redistribute the land.
+With the above conditions, the rulers of the Qing dynasty used their political power to seize large amounts of land from the Han people and forcibly redistribute the land.
 This caused certain damage and blockade of agricultural production in the north.

-Therefore, the Manchu rulers could not impose their own mode of production which is the serf system on the Han and only let the Han's original mode of production which is the rent system to continue.
+Therefore, the Manchu rulers could not impose their own mode of production, which is the serf system, on the Han and could only let the Han's original mode of production, the rent system, to continue.
 Under the strong influence of the feudal tenancy system, the serfdom system gradually declined.
 In terms of production methods, Manchu and Han are basically the same, and the original differences have gradually disappeared.

 Expansion of the Eight Banners system

 Since the ancestors of the Manchus were a hunting nation, they were good at riding and shooting, and the soldiers were very strong.
-After the Qing dynasty, under the impact of the Han's highly feudal economy, the Manchu people and the Han people lived together and absorbed the advanced system of the Han nationality, and Nurhachi created the Eight Banners system.
-Nurhachi's successor, his eighth son, Hong Taiji (r.
+After the Qing dynasty, under the impact of the Han's highly feudal economy, the Manchu people and the Han people lived together and absorbed the advanced system of the Han ethnicity, and Nurhaci created the Eight Banners system.
+Nurhaci's successor, his eighth son, Hong Taiji (r.
 1626–1642), went further in adopting Han system and using more Han officials.
 At the same time, the preparation of the Eight Banners has also expanded.